bokulich-lab/q2-fondue/README.md

 (e.g. artifact with paired-end sequences) contains empty sequence files with dummy ID starting with `xxx_`.
 Similarly, if none of the requested sequences failed to download, the corresponding artifact will be empty.

-If some run IDs failed to download they are returned in the `--o-failed-runs` artifact, which can be directly inputted as an `--m-accession-ids-file` to a subsequent `get-sequence` command.
+If some run IDs failed to download they are returned in the `--o-failed-runs` artifact, which can be directly inputted as `--i-accession-ids` to a subsequent `get-sequence` command.

 ### Fetching metadata and sequences
 To fetch both sequence-associated metadata and sequences associated with the provided IDs, execute this command: